 Analyze science, engineering, business, and other data processing problems to develop and implement solutions to complex applications problems, system administration issues, or network concerns.
 Perform systems management and integration functions, improve existing computer systems, and review computer system capabilities, workflow, and schedule limitations.
 May analyze or recommend commercially available software.

-Employment of computer systems analysts is projected to grow 9 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of computer systems analysts is projected to grow 7 percent from 2019 to 2029, faster than the average for all occupations.
 As organizations across the economy increase their reliance on information technology (IT), analysts will be hired to design and install new computer systems.
 Smaller firms with minimal IT requirements will find it more cost effective to contract with cloud service providers, or to industries that employ expert IT service providers, for these workers.
 This contracting should lead to job growth in both the data processing, hosting, and related services industry and the computer systems design and related services industry.
 Additional job growth is expected in healthcare fields.
 Computer systems analysts will be needed to accommodate the anticipated increase in the use and implementation of electronic health records, e-prescribing, and other forms of healthcare IT.Read More

 Gray states indicate no data available

 People in this career achieve this level of education.

 Select major to see colleges that offer it